atparkweb/gui-aquarium/README.md

 # GUI Aquarium

-A stupid simple aquarium game built with Java.
+A simple aquarium simulation built with Java.
 This is a recreation of the final project of my first programming class.

 I start with a very naive implementation and progressively refactor.